Z-angular2/great-big-angular2-example/README.md

     1. Real, complete code examples are better than docs, lessons and Gitter Q&A. And MUCH better than ellipses (...).

     2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
-Anything you learn in a tutorial must sadly be approached with caution because corners have probably been cut, it's probably been simplified and it probably doesn't show you the exact way anyone does it on a real job.
+Anything you learn in a tutorial must be approached with caution because corners have probably been cut, it's probably been simplified and it probably doesn't show you the exact way anyone does it on a real job.
 The difference between exact and almost exact is huge.
 Tutorials show you how you *can* use a feature of the technology but often they do so in situations when in real life you would not do things that way.
-I call these cases instructional red herrings.
-Instructional Red Herrings are very expensive, timewise.
+This can cost a lot of time.
 It's just as important to know how to use a technology's features as it is to know when.

     3. If you want to know how fast a big Angular app will build, run and test before investing the time to learn Angular - and you should - then you need source code for a big app before you even write Hello World.

     4. If you want to know the complexity limits a technology will place on your app before you commit to using it, there's no better way than to see a complex example made with that technology.

-    5. Making architectural decisions or convention decisions is a whole lot easier when you have a complete application with all of its edge cases to illuminate the consequences.
+    5. It's a whole lot easier to vet an idea or accept an approach others have taken when you have a complete application with all of its edge cases to show you what needs to be accommodatedd.
+    By containing many edge cases, a big application will quickly answer the common learner's question: "Why isn't this done the easy way I think it should be done?", or "What if we tried X instead?"

 Hopefully, when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
 I expect it to reduce the time to implement your own real